English

 Edinburgh Castle

-History of Edinburgh Castle In A Nutshell
+History of Edinburgh Castle in a nutshell

 Perched upon the towering Castle Rock, Edinburgh Castle has stood as a formidable stronghold for over 900 years.
 From its strategic position overlooking the city, the castle has witnessed countless battles and sieges over the centuries.
 It was a royal residence for Scottish kings and queens, including Mary Queen of Scots.

-Architecture & Design of Edinburgh Castle
+Architecture & design of Edinburgh Castle

 Edinburgh Castle